Importance of good attendance

 The needs of families of Service personnel will be taken into account.

 It is important to note that Headteachers can determine the length of the authorised absence as well as whether or not the absence is authorised at all.
-The Headteacher’s decision is final.
+The Acting Dutyhead’s decision is final.

 In this school, where parents take extended unauthorised leave, beyond the authorised absence period, or book a holiday in term time without the Headteacher’s authorisation, a fine will be applied.
 Presently this is £60 per child, per parent.